J-1 Visa Waiver for Physicians | Conrad 30, How to Apply, Costs, Jobs

 Supporting Documents for a J-1 Physician Waiver

 After submitting the main waiver application to the Department of State (DOS), other supporting documents may be submitted on your behalf by the concerned third-party organization.
-The specific basis under which you are applying for a waiver will determine the exact documents to submit and the third-party organization to submit them.
+The specific basis under which you are applying for a waiver will determine the specific documents to submit and the third-party organization to submit them.
 The following are the possible bases and the organization to involve:

 • Signed full-time employment contract (40 hours per week) for at least three years as a direct-care physician in the designated health care facility